top of page

 How to Create a Strong E-2 Business Plan

-Creating a strong business plan requires attention to detail and a clear understanding of what immigration officers expect.
+Creating a strong business plan requires attention to detail.
+You must have a clear understanding of what immigration officers expect.
 Here are practical tips to build a compelling plan:

 Research Your Market Thoroughly